-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
-Messrs. [], [] and [] will serve as members of our audit committee.
-Under the Nasdaq listing standards and applicable SEC rules, we are required to have three members of the audit committee, all of whom must be independent, subject to the exception described below Messrs. [] and [] are independent.
-Because we expect to list our securities on Nasdaq in connection with our initial public offering, we have one year from the date of this offering to have our audit committee be comprised solely of independent members.
-We intend to identify one additional independent director to serve on the audit committee within one year of the closing of this offering, at which time Mr. [] will resign from the committee.
-We expect such additional director to enter into a letter agreement substantially similar to the letter agreement signed by our director nominees included as exhibits to the registration statement of which this prospectus forms a part.
+Our board of directors has established an audit committee of the board of directors.
+Mr. Braunstein, Ms. Duggin and Ms. Schulman will serve as members of our audit committee.
+Under the Nasdaq listing standards and applicable SEC rules, we are required to have three members of the audit committee, all of whom must be independent, subject to the exception described below.
+Ms. Duggin and Ms. Schulman are independent.
+Because we expect to list our securities on Nasdaq in connection with our initial public offering, we have one year from the effective date of the registration statement of which this prospectus forms a part to have our audit committee be comprised solely of independent members.
+We intend to identify one additional independent director to serve on the audit committee within one year of the effective date of the registration statement of which this prospectus forms a part, at which time Mr. Braunstein will resign from the committee.
+We expect such additional director to enter into a letter agreement substantially similar to the letter agreement signed by our director nominees included as an exhibit to the registration statement of which this prospectus forms a part.

-Mr. [] will serve as the chairman of the audit committee.
-Each member of the audit committee is financially literate and our board of directors has determined that Mr. [] qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
+Mr. Braunstein will serve as the chairman of the audit committee.
+Each member of the audit committee is financially literate and our board of directors has determined that Mr. Braunstein qualifies as an "audit committee financial expert" as defined in applicable SEC rules.